2019 Digital Publishing Trends That Publishers Care About

 What is slightly interesting is where “website speed and infrastructure” fall on this list.
 Coming in at #3, it is a bit surprising to see such a high percentage of publishers list this as the biggest challenge of 2018.

-What emerging trends are most interesting to publishers in 2019?
+What emerging publishing trends are most interesting to in 2019?

-There is no shortage of emerging technologies and innovations for publishers to explore in 2019.
+There is no shortage of emerging publishing trends, technologies, and innovations for publishers to explore in 2019.
 However, most publishers know that investing resources in flushing out new strategies can be costly.
-So, it’s no surprise that we see a lot of variability among our diverse audience in this category.
+So, it’s no surprise that we see a lot of variability among our diverse audiences in this category.

 Every publisher is different and must find ways to adapt to their audience.
 Different verticals and different audiences will respond to the innovations above differently.
 This means the value of things like AMP, PWAs, Schema, and other emerging trends are different to every publisher.